 This is super easy and you will be amazed at the results.

-- Pour a jug of hot water into the toilet bowl and tip in one to two cups of Citric Acid, sprinkling a lit bit around the bowl as well
+- Pour a jug of warm water (don’t use boiling water as it could crack the bowl) into the toilet bowl and tip in one to two cups of Citric Acid, sprinkling a lit bit around the bowl as well

 - To tackle stains under the rim you can make up a citric acid spray with 50g citric acid dissolved in 250ml of warm water.
 Just spray under the rim after you’ve put the Citric Acid in the toilet and bowl.